 Elementary course for student without prior exposure to Armenian.
 Develops speaking, writing, listening, and reading skills in Armenian at the ACTFL Proficiency Novice-Mid Level, and introduces Armenian culture.
+Corresponds to the first two years of high school Armenian.

 ARMEN 002 ELEMENTARY ARMENIAN II